 Once you have established a style you like, then comes the hardest part, finding photographers who are that style and finding out who has availability.
 Make a list of the top 5 photographers you like whose work is similar to the style you want and request availabilities from each of them.
 Then, try to schedule consultations with the top 3 of those photographers who have availability.
 You definitely want to meet with more than one photographer because …

 At the consultation with your 3 chosen photographers, pay special attention to the chemistry between you, your fiancé, and the photographer(s).
 Does he/she/they make you feel comfortable?
 Are they easy to talk to?
 Do they easily visualize what you are describing?
 Do you feel you could spend the whole day with them and still be comfortable at the end of the day?
 All of these questions are very important because your photographer will most likely be spending a great deal of your special day with you.
 How comfortable you are with the photographer is especially important if you are looking to have “getting ready” pictures taken.
-You don’t want to have someone you aren’t comfortable with in your dressing room as you are just in your mens support underwear putting your dress on!
+You don’t want to have someone you aren’t comfortable with in your dressing room with you!
 Be sure to keep notes at each consultation so that you can go back after all of them are done and remember feelings, impressions, and likes/dislikes about each photographer.